 The governing body supports the Head Teacher in all attempts to eliminate bullying from our school.
 The governing body will not condone any bullying at all in our school, and any incidents of bullying that do occur will be taken very seriously, and dealt with appropriately.

 The governing body monitors incidents of bullying that do occur, and reviews the effectiveness of this policy regularly.
-The governors require the Head Teacher to keep accurate records of all incidents of bullying, and to report to the governors about the effectiveness of school’s antibullying policy.
+The governors require the Head Teacher to keep accurate records of all incidents of bullying, and to report to the governors about the effectiveness of school’s anti-bullying policy.

 If a parent is dissatisfied with the way the school has dealt with a bullying incident, they should follow the school complaints procedure by initially contacting the class teacher.
 If the concern remains, they should contact the Head Teacher.
 If they are still concerned, they should contact the Governing Body via the school office.